This guide will show you how to create custom selective Linux backups where you specify exactly which files you want backed up.

-There are a number of backup methods that you can use in Linux to make sure your data is safe and available.
+There are a number of backup methods that you can use in Linux to make sure your data is safe and available – we’ve covered a bunch of them before.
 The simplest is probably to backup everything.
 This method, although viable under certain circumstances, is not always the smartest way to go if you have space constraints.
 So you can use a more selective backup method.
 Let’s look at one, wherein you choose the files you want backed up, and run a single line command to backup only these files.

 Launch your favorite text editor and make a list of all the files you want to back up.
 Put the full path of each file, and have one file per line.
 So your final list will look something like this: